 If, in a subsequent period, the amount of the estimated impairment loss increases or decreases because of an event occurring after the impairment was recognised, the previously recognised impairment loss is increased or reduced by adjusting the allowance account.
 If a write-off is later recovered, the recovery is credited to the consolidated statement of profit or loss.

 Financial liabilities

 Initial recognition and measurement

-Financial liabilities are classified, at initial recognition, as financial liabilities at fair value through profit or loss, loans and borrowings, or as derivatives designated as hedging instruments in an effective hedge, as appropriate.
+Financial liabilities are classified, at initial recognition, as loans and borrowings.

-All financial liabilities are recognised initially at fair value and, in the case of loans and borrowings, net of directly attributable transaction costs.
+All financial liabilities are recognised initially at fair value and net of directly attributable transaction costs.

-Subsequent measurement
+Subsequent measurement of loans and borrowings